bruxisma/dirs/README.md

 ![Code style: black][style]

 `dirs` is a small python library in the spirit of appdirs[1] and other XDG focused directory libraries.
-However, it solves a few problems that I've identified with these other libraries:
+However, there are several that I've identified with these other libraries:

 1. Overengineered solutions to get a few simple paths